-There are three basic categories of tracking tasks differing primarily in their visual display and in the corresponding control system (Figure 77.1).
+There are three basic categories of tracking tasks, differing primarily in their visual display and corresponding control system (Figure 31.1).
 The pursuit task displays both the present input and output signals, whereas the compensatory task displays only the difference or error signal between these.
-The preview task [Poulton, 1964; Welford, 1968; Jones and Donaldson, 1986] (Figure 77.2) is similar to the pursuit task except that the subject can see in advance where the input signal is going to be and plan accordingly to minimize the resultant error signal.
-Tracing tasks [Driscoll, 1975; Stern et al., 1983; Hocherman and Aharon-Peretz, 1994] are effectively self-paced 2-D preview tracking tasks.
+The preview task (Poulton, 1964; Welford, 1968; Jones and Donaldson, 1986; Jones et al., 1996; Klaver et al., 2004) (Figure 31.2) is similar to the pursuit task except that the subject can see in advance where the input signal is going to be and plan accordingly to minimize the resultant error signal.
+Tracing tasks (Driscoll, 1975; Stern et al., 1983; Hocherman and Aharon-Peretz, 1994; Gowen and Miall, 2006) are effectively self-paced 2-D preview tracking tasks.
 The input-output nature of tracking tasks has made them most suitable for analysis using engineering control theories.
-This has led to the common view of pursuit tracking as a task involving continuous negative feedback [Notterman et al., 1982] but there is evidence that tracking viewed as a series of discrete events would be more appropriate [Bösser, 1984; Neilson et al., 1988].
-The inclusion of preview of the input signal greatly complicates characterization of the human controller and Sheridan [1966] has suggested three models of preview control which employ the notions of constrained preview and nonuniform importance of input.
-Lynn et al. [1979] and Neilson et al. [1992] have also demonstrated how, by treating the neurologically impaired subject as a black-box, control analysis can lead to further information on underlying neurological control mechanisms.
+This has led to the common view of pursuit tracking as a task involving continuous negative feedback (Notterman et al., 1982) but there is evidence that tracking viewed as a series of discrete events is more appropriate (Bösser, 1984; Neilson et al., 1988a; Bye and Neilson, 2010).
+The inclusion of preview of the input signal greatly complicates characterization of the human controller and Sheridan (1966) suggested three models of preview control which employ the notions of constrained preview and nonuniform importance of input.
+Lynn et al. (1979) and Neilson et al. (1992) have also demonstrated how, by treating the neurologically impaired subject as a black-box, control analysis can lead to further information on underlying neurological control mechanisms.
+Davidson et al. (2000, 2002) and Ghous and Neilson (2002) have done likewise in their investigations of open-loop control mechanisms in healthy subjects.